tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/git-notes/git-notes.md

 - `git branch --merged` see which branches are already merged into the branch you’re on.
 Branches on this list without the `*` in front of them are generally fine to delete.
 - `git branch --no-merged` see all the branches that contain work you haven’t yet merged in

-- `git log --oneline --decorate` The `--decorate` option shows you where the branch pointers are pointing
-- `git log --oneline --decorate --graph --all` print out the history of your commits, showing where your branch pointers are and how your history has diverged.

-By default, `git log` will only show commit history below the branch you’ve checked out.
-To show commit history for the desired branch you have to explicitly specify it: `git log testing`.
-To show all of the branches, add `--all` to your `git log` command.

 Switch to an existing branch `git checkout <branch name>`.
 This effectively moves `HEAD` to point to `<branch name>` branch and reverts the files in your working directory back to the snapshot that branch points to.
-`git checkout -b <newbranchname>` create a new branch and switch to that new branch in just one command.
+`git checkout -b <new branch name>` create a new branch and switch to that new branch in just one command.
 Giống `-c` của git switch.

 `git checkout <HASH-f9f4f1c>` will put you in detach HEAD.
 You get to the detached HEAD state by checking out a commit directly instead of a branch name.